hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

     - 120 GB SSD local disk
     - :ref:`Instructions <remote visualization UAntwerp>`

-The nodes are connected using an InfiniBand EDR network.
+The nodes are connected using an InfiniBand EDR network except for the "hopper" compute nodes that utilize FDR10 InfiniBand.
 More info on the storage system is available on the :ref:`UAntwerpen storage` page.